rweather/interprogram/doc/ref-preliminary.md

     MAXIMUM SUBSCRIPTS A(3), X(37), J(-5)

 Array A has indexes 0, 1, 2, and 3; X has indexes 0 to 37; and J has
 indexes 0, -1, -2, -3, -4, and -5.
-The original manual implied that
+The original manual indicates that
-subscript ranges were possible; e.g. -5 to +3; using "dummy symbols".
+subscript ranges were possible; e.g. -5 to +3; using "dummy symbols":

+    (3) MAXIMUM SUBSCRIPTS ZZ(5), A(3)

 My implementation lists the range explicitly, with the end-points separated by a colon: